E-commerce

 Prepare the form: consistency of names, professional emails, store URL.

 On the POS side, the promotions and bonuses described in how-to-earn have their own rules (volumes, durations, eligible countries).
-If you mix Plus and POS in your sales messaging, separate the two threads in your CRM to avoid cross-promises.
+If you mix Plus and POS in your sales pitch, separate the two threads in your CRM to avoid cross-promises.

-Co-sell with Shopify's sales team
+Co-sell with the Shopify sales team

-Internal framework: CRM, follow-ups and prioritization
+Internal framework: CRM, follow-ups, and prioritization

 Common mistakes and how to avoid them